Was man so alles lernt; Südtiroler Rückhalt für die moderne Welt (All the Things one Learns)

 "Peter Petschauer is a poet of remarkable talent and range.
 His topics range from the horrors of the Holocaust to the tender delights of being a grandfather.
 The poems made me cry, made me laugh, and made me marvel at how skillfully he handles the joy and sorrow of his own life and the lives of his World War II contemporaries....
 There is no sentimentality, no preaching, just the power of the best words possible chosen to paint vivid pictures of the human condition at its most raw and most beautiful."

-Zohara M. Boyd, Ph.D., Professor Emerita, Appalachian State University.
+Zohara M. Boyd, Ph.D., Professor Emerita of English, Appalachian State University.

 A Perfect Portrait

 With this novel, Petchauer returns to an earlier love, that of the 18th-century German states.
 People fought wars then too, but his novel, A Perfect Portrait, is not about war, but a young woman exploring her artistic talent.
 For the most part, she did so in Weimar.

 She lost her mother early on and grew up the daughter of a carpenter/developer who supported her aspiration.
 Like so many other of the women artists of her time, the marriage to a tavern keeper made things more difficult ... if it had not been for a nobleman who discovered and supported her.